kali-linex/linex/Documentation/kbuild/makefiles.rst

-Kbuild uses this information not only to decide that it needs to visit the directory, but also to decide whether or not to link objects from the directory into vmlinux.
+Kbuild uses this information not only to decide that it needs to visit the directory, but also to decide whether or not to link objects from the directory into vmlinex.

-When Kbuild descends into the directory with "y", all built-in objects from that directory are combined into the built-in.a, which will be eventually linked into vmlinux.
+When Kbuild descends into the directory with "y", all built-in objects from that directory are combined into the built-in.a, which will be eventually linked into vmlinex.

-When Kbuild descends into the directory with "m", in contrast, nothing from that directory will be linked into vmlinux.
+When Kbuild descends into the directory with "m", in contrast, nothing from that directory will be linked into vmlinex.
 If the Makefile in that directory specifies obj-y, those objects will be left orphan.
 It is very likely a bug of the Makefile or of dependencies in Kconfig.